 If the applicant meets the criteria, then the Executive Director sends a formal acceptance welcome letter to the applicant along with the Tuition Agreement entitled Teacher Training Services Agreement inclusive of the Cancellation & Refund Policy.
 In cases where schools are paying for all or a portion of the tuition for its candidates, a Memorandum of Understanding is signed and agreed upon with a school who is requiring training for its teachers.
 Such an MOU includes financial arrangements and payment plans.
 The Executive Director posts accepted candidate applications on-line in Google Docs in the Faculty Folder for the applicant's grade level for all Stewards to read, as well as Grade-Level Instructors.
 Grade-level instructors then send a welcome e-mail to the candidate with an introduction to the program and their grade-level cohort.
+If the candidate meets the criteria for enrollment, the Executive Director will accept the candidate into the program.
 If the candidate is not full-charge class teacher, then the Stewards will get involved in making this determination.
 All candidates who are not full-charge must be sponsored by a teacher who is full-charge and is willing to allow the candidate to teach periodically to meet the requirements for the training.
 Preferably, this sponsor teacher will be Waldorf trained or in charge of a classroom in a Waldorf school.
 Other situations are considered on a case-by-case basis depending on the situation and support of the sponsoring teacher and/or recommendation by the school who is preparing this applicant for a future position in the school.